What is Prism?

 2. Rollup Status

-We've made significant progress in rollup implementation:
+We've made significant progress in the rollup logic:

-• Enabled direct base layer update operations for users
+- Enabled direct base layer update operations for users

-• Developed a robust proof of concept for further refinement
+- Developed a robust proof of concept for further refinement

 3. API Development